 So, if we all know that driving drowsy is so dangerous, why is it that according to the National Sleep Foundation, 60% of adult drivers admitted to having driven while feeling drowsy with more than 37% have actually fallen asleep at the wheel.
 It’s easy to understand if you drive for a living that feeling tired will be an inevitable part of your job, and as a trucker, in particular, your livelihood is based on how far you drive every day.

 Recent changes in the law in Arizona have meant that regulations on professional drivers such as truckers have been introduced to help prevent further accidents being caused by sleepy drivers.

-The injury attorneys at Thompson Law Firm in Phoenix have significant experience in helping clients who have been in a drowsy driving accident.
+The injury attorneys at Phoenix Accident and Injury Law Firm in Phoenix have significant experience in helping clients who have been victims of drowsy driving accidents.
+If you need help filing a claim for one of these awful, life changing accidents, we are here to help you get the compensation you deserve.
 Our offices are conveniently located in Chandler, Peoria, and North Phoenix, and we can meet in-person or over the phone or video call.
 You can contact us for a free consultation, or read on to find out more.

 If you are unsure whether or not you can afford an attorney, don’t worry.
 We only get paid when you settle.
 Check out our Attorney Fees Calculator to find out more.